banker/node-redis/README.md

   .exec(); // ['OK', 'another-value']
 ```

 You can also [watch](https://redis.io/topics/transactions#optimistic-locking-using-check-and-set) keys by calling `.watch()`.
-Your transaction will abort if any of the watched keys change.
+Your transaction will abort if any of the watched keys changes.

 To dig deeper into transactions, check out the [Isolated Execution Guide](./docs/isolated-execution.md).